wallarm/product-documentation/docs/4.0/about-wallarm/api-discovery.md

 * [Track changes](#tracking-changes-in-api-structure) in API structure that took place within the selected period of time.
 * Quickly [create rules](../user-guides/api-discovery.md#api-structure-and-rules) per any given API endpoint.
 * Get full list of the malicious requests per any given API endpoint.
+* Provide your developers with access to the build API structure reviewing.

 ## How API Discovery works?